designstem/fachwerk/docs/tutorials/art.md

 So far we only worked in <var>x</var> axis.
 How to add another loop so we can repeat the circles in <var>y</var> axis as well?

-Unfortunately **we can not have multiple loops in the single component**.
+Unfortunately, **we can not have multiple loops in the single component**.

-To put loop inside another loop we need a new outer component, often called a <var>wrapper</var> component.
+To put a loop inside another loop, we need a new outer component, often called a <var>wrapper</var> component.

 It can be any component, but for our case, `<f-group>` is perfect.